SomeSomeOne99/py-data-models/README.md

 ## `Model` structure

 Every model inheriting the base `Model` class (`base_model.py`) implements a variation of these methods:

-- `___init__`: A constructor that can take a series of parameters to define a specific model
+- `___init__()`: A constructor that can take a series of parameters to define a specific model
-- `train`: A method that takes a series of inputs and outputs and finds (near-)optimal parameters to model the given data
+- `train(x, y)`: A method that takes a series of inputs and outputs and finds (near-)optimal parameters to model the given data
-- `predict`: A method that takes an input and produces an output as predicted by the current parameters of the model or returns None if a parameter has not been set
+- `predict(x)`: A method that takes an input and produces an output as predicted by the current parameters of the model or returns None if a parameter has not been set
-- `loss`: A method that takes a series of target inputs and outputs and returns the MSE loss for the current model parameters
+- `loss(x, y)`: A method that takes a series of target inputs and outputs and returns the MSE loss for the current model parameters

+Some models also implement the following methods:

+- `train_(x, y)`: An alternative training method that may produce different and, in limited cases, more accurate results than `train`
+- `train_naive(x, y)`: A naive training method that produces accurate results but is considerably less efficient than other algorithms

 ## Model types

 ### Linear regression (`LinearRegression`)

 The linear regression model is used to predict a single output variable using one or more input values with linear relationships to the output.

 #### Model application (`LinearRegression.predict(x)`)

 $y = \textbf{x}^T\textbf{w}$